Dedniel Núñez: Career

 On April 9, 2024, Núñez was selected to the 40-man roster and promoted to the major leagues for the first time.
 Núñez debuted against the Atlanta Braves that same day, pitching two innings in relief of Adrian Houser, and yielding one run.
 On July 26, the Mets placed Núñez on the 15-day injured list due to a right pronator strain in his right forearm.
 He was activated from the injured list on August 23 after Huascar Brazobán was optioned to Triple–A Syracuse.
 In 25 appearances for the Mets, he compiled a 2.31 ERA with 48 strikeouts across 35 innings pitched.
 On September 13, it was announced that Núñez would miss the remainder of the season with a flexor injury; he subsequently received a platelet-rich plasma injection in an attempt to avoid surgery.

 Núñez was optioned to Triple-A Syracuse to begin the 2025 season.
 In 10 appearances for New York, he recorded a 4.66 ERA with 11 strikeouts across 9 2/3 innings pitched.
 On July 3, 2025, Núñez was placed on the injured list due to a right elbow sprain.
 It was announced that Núñez would undergo season-ending Tommy John surgery on July 12, and he was transferred to the 60-day injured list on July 21.

+On August 4, 2026, Núñez was activated from the injured list for his season debut and return from surgery.